 Working wherever you want is one of the best parts of being a digital nomad and I enjoy it every single day.
 However, I am guilty of not always choosing the smartest option for replacing a proper desk or table.
 Of course, you could stay in your apartment or hotel room but hammocks sometimes sound too tempting… 🙂

-Also very handy and has been in use for quite a while: my world adapter!
+Also very high on my list of digital nomad must-haves, and something that has been in use for quite a while: my world adapter!
 Wherever I go, I can put my plugs in any socket in the world and don’t have to get an adapter in every new country/continent!
 Really great!

-Even though you can get very cheap travel adapters in supermarkets or your next door kiosk, I wouldn’t go too cheap because those ones break easily.
+Even though you can get very cheap travel adapters in supermarkets or your next door kiosk, I wouldn’t go too cheap; those ones break easily.
 And who wants to go shopping for a travel adapter the first thing after arriving at your new destination!?
 Boring!